getkyo/kyo/README.md

 ### Fibers: Green Threads

 The `Fibers` effect allows for the asynchronous execution of computations via a managed thread pool.
-The core function, `forkFiber`, spawns a new "green thread," also known as a fiber, to handle the given computation.
+The core function, `init`, spawns a new "green thread," also known as a fiber, to handle the given computation.
 This provides a powerful mechanism for parallel execution and efficient use of system resources.
 Moreover, fibers maintain proper propagation of `Locals`, ensuring that context information is carried along during the forking process.

 ```scala
 import kyo.concurrent.fibers._